Telephone sales

 Okay, you don’t have to call them all, but consider that this is a friendly audience and your ability to communicate what you do to them will give you a very good sense of what you need to tweak.
 Anything you do a lot of, you will do better.
 (How about, practice makes perfect?
 Ever hear that one?)
 No matter how bad you are at the beginning, if you do 100 of these, you will soon be smooth as silk.
 (People will soon call you for speaking engagements!)

 Sounding more forceful over the phone is easily achieved by standing up.
-Sitting in a chair, all relaxed, saps your perceived auditory energy.
-Most of us have cordless phones that allow us to walk around.
+Sitting in a chair in a relaxed posture saps your perceived auditory energy.
+Most of us have cordless phones or hands-free free headsets that allow us to walk around.
 Don’t be embarrassed to do so.
 (No one can see you anyway!)
 You will be pleasantly surprised what a huge difference it makes.
-Having a hands free headset is even better for this purpose.
 Don’t be afraid to broadly gesture while you are talking.
 Although no one can see you, just as your smile comes through, so does the drama of your physical motion.
+I don't recommend using your cell phone on speaker mode.

 Another thing you need to consider is the LIMITED information you want to communicate.
 I say limited, because one of Matt’s laws is that speech is the slowest form of communication.
 (This is why you don’t want to move your lips when you are reading.)
 You can skim and absorb a lot of information by reading, but “books on tape” are painfully slow.
 You will need to decide which parts of your message need to be presented and trim your stories way back so they leave a lasting impression.
 Short pointed stories are best.